William C. Jason: Academic career

 In late 1915, the SCCS was found by the federal government to fall short of the requirements of the Morrill Act of 1890, the federal legislation that brought about the establishment of the college, especially in the areas of agriculture and industrial trades training.
 This prompted a discontinuation of those four-year degrees after the spring of 1916 and led Jason to submit his resignation in 1916.
 However, Jason rescinded the resignation and would continue as the president of the institution until his retirement in 1923.
 Although the SCCS continued to award Normal School degrees and operate a preparatory school, the offering of four-year degree programs would not resume until 1933.

 Post-academic career

 After his 1923 retirement, the Board of Trustees awarded him the title of President Emeritus.
 He returned to his Methodist vocation, serving in a number pastor and associate pastor positions in churches in Delaware and Maryland.
 He would, however, return to the SCCS in 1936 to serve as the campus chaplain until failing health forced his to step down from that role in 1941.

-Jason passed away on July 8, 1943 in Dover, Del.
-A segregated high school for blacks in Sussex County, Delaware was named after Jason in 1952.
+Jason died on July 8, 1943, in Dover, Delaware.
+William C. Jason Comprehensive High School, a segregated high school for blacks in Sussex County, Delaware, was named after Jason in 1952.
 The college’s library was renamed the William C. Jason Memorial Library in 1959.
 The modern library that replaced it in 1975 also bears his name.